 The second step occurs after you have taken some courses at Simon Fraser University, generally in the semester in which you take the two basic courses STAT 285 Applied Probability Models and ACMA 210 Mathematics of Compound Interest.
-ACMA 210 is currently offered in the Fall semester, but it will be changed to the Spring semester in 2019 and beyond (no offering in 2018).
-The students in ACMA 210 are invited to apply for admission to one of the Actuarial Science programs.
+ACMA 210 is currently offered in the Fall semester, but it will be changed to the Spring semester in 2020 and beyond.
+The students in ACMA 210 are invited to apply for admission to the Actuarial Science program.
 See application for admission for more details.
 Admission is competitive and based on performance at Simon Fraser University and other institutions.
-Particular attention is given to STAT 270, STAT 285 and ACMA 210.
-Students are required to have a grade of B or better in all of STAT 270, STAT 285 and ACMA 210 and to maintain a 3.00 CGPA (cumulative grade point average).
+Particular attention is given to STAT 270, STAT 285, and ACMA 210.
+Students are required to have a grade of B or better in all of STAT 270, STAT 285, and ACMA 210 and to maintain a 3.00 CGPA (cumulative grade point average).

 Students interested in the honours program should talk with an advisor.

 Q3.
 Are the admission requirements for the Major and Honours programs in Actuarial Science, for first and second degree students all the same?